pmz96317peterziegler/Spinal-Loading/README.md

 x_{cg} = \frac{\sum_i m_i\,x_{cg,i} + m_o\,x_{cg,o}}{M + m_o}
 $$

-### Inverse kinematics — `Compute_IK_Solutions.m`
+### Inverse kinematics: `Compute_IK_Solutions.m`

-The six-link chain reaching a 2D hand target is **kinematically redundant** — many joint configurations satisfy the same target.
+The six-link chain reaching a 2D hand target is **kinematically redundant**.
+This means that many joint configurations satisfy the same target.
 The solver builds a forward-kinematics model of the fingertip and uses MATLAB's `fsolve` to drive it to the target $(x,y) = (0.2,\,0.1)\ \text{m}$.

-To sample a realistic *family* of solutions rather than one arbitrary pose, it seeds the solver with **20 initial guesses linearly interpolated bet ween two reference postures** — a deep squat (bent knee, bent elbow) and a near-upright stance (locked knee, straight arm):
+To sample a realistic *family* of solutions rather than one arbitrary pose, it seeds the solver with **20 initial guesses linearly interpolated bet ween two reference postures**.
+These include a deep squat (bent knee, bent elbow) and a near-upright stance (locked knee, straight arm):

 $$
 \text{guess}_t = (1-t)\,\theta_{\text{squat}} + t\,\theta_{\text{upright}},